-The costs for the year ending 30 June 2022 (including trustee fees and legal and other professional fees) are set in the Report and Accounts and total: £52,332 (incl.
+The costs for the year ending 30 June 2021 (including trustee fees and legal and other professional fees) are set in the Report and Accounts and totals £35,882 (incl.
 VAT).

-Dalriada has set out in its various Announcements to members the actions it has taken to realise, where possible, the investments made by the previous trustees.
-Generally, actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, have been centred on legal advice and action around the realisation/recovery of funds.
+Dairiada has set out in its various Announcements to members the actions it has taken to realise, where possible, the investments made by the previous trustees.
+Generally, actions undertaken by Dairiada, beyond those considered necessary for the appropriate management of the Scheme, have been centred on legal advice and action around the realisation/recovery of funds.

-Dalriada will continue to confirm to members the amount of costs incurred in subsequent Chair Statements.
+Dairiada will continue to confirm to members the amount of costs incurred in subsequent Chair Statements.
 In addition, a full set of Report and Accounts has been prepared which have been audited by an independent auditor, which includes an audit of any core financial transactions that have taken place.